poshjosh/automate-jamstack/docs/Add-ssl-to-website.md

 Cloudfront returns cached version of your website.
 This means that, if you update your s3 website, that update may not reflect.
-To ensure that Cloudfront always gets the latest version of your website, you need to add an invalidation as follows:
+To ensure that Cloudfront always gets the latest version of your website, you need to add an invalidation after each update of your website as follows:

 * First go to your AWS CloudFront service.